 - Bathe your pets as infrequently as possible during cold spells.
 Washing too often can remove essential oils and increase the chance of developing dry, flaky skin.
 If your pooch must be bathed, ask your vet to recommend a moisturizing shampoo and/or rinse.

 - Massaging petroleum jelly or other paw protectants into paw pads before going outside can help protect from salt and chemical agents.
 Booties provide even more coverage and can also prevent sand and salt from getting lodged between bare toes and causing irritation.
 Use pet-friendly ice melts whenever possible.

 - Like coolant, antifreeze is a lethal poison for dogs and cats.
 Be sure to clean up thoroughly any spills from your vehicle, and consider using products that contain propylene glycol rather than ethylene glycol.

 - Pets burn extra energy trying to stay warm in wintertime.
 Feeding your pet a little bit more during the cold weather months can provide much-needed calories; making sure she has plenty of water to drink will help keep her well-hydrated and her skin less dry.

 - Make sure your companion animal has a warm place to sleep, off the floor and away from all drafts.
 A cozy dog or cat bed with a warm blanket or pillow is perfect.

 - Remember, if it’s too cold for you, it’s probably too cold for your pet, so keep your animals inside.
 If left outdoors, pets can freeze, become disoriented, lost, stolen, injured, or killed.
 Don’t leave pets alone in a car during cold weather, as cars can act as refrigerators that hold in the cold and cause animals to freeze to death.

-If you have additional questions or concerns about how to care for your pet in subzero temperatures, please check with your veterinarian.
+If you have additional questions or concerns about how to care for your pet this winter, please check with your veterinarian.